pachyderm/pachyderm/doc/docs/master/getting_started/local_installation.md

 # Local Installation

 !!!
 Info
-      Local installations help you learn
+      A local installation helps you learn
-      some of the Pachyderm basics and are not designed to be a production environment.
+      some of the Pachyderm basics and is not designed to be a production environment.

 This guide walks you through the steps to install Pachyderm